 Our local initiative is comprised of four primary pieces to create maximum impact:

 1. Research and Publications: For previous meeting reports, presentations, and other articles of interest, visit our Building Healthy Places Workshops page.
 This information is available for public use to help demonstrate and inform on building healthier places in the state of Colorado.
 There is also national research, which you can view here.

-3. ULI in Leadership Roles within our local community to promote this mission.
+3. ULI in Leadership Roles within our local communities to promote health in the built environment.
 While ULI is not the only organization working to promote health, our members strive to be involved with others who are.
 In this way we remain informed and connected.
 If you know of an opportunity surrounding this topic in which ULI should be involved, please contact the Building Healthy Places Committee Chairs.
-Contact info can be found at the BHP committee page.
+Contact info can be found on the committee page.

-4. Events to provide education on how building healthy places is profitable, economical, and important.
+4. Events to provide education on how building healthy places is socially, environmentally, and economically important.
 ULI hosts a series of events each month.
 To browse and register for upcoming events please visit our event page here.